Seif-Eldin-Elfeshawy/Traffic-light-controller/README.md

 # Traffic-light-controller
-this the project of embedded systems summer training for 2nd communication and computer science 2025
+# this the project of embedded systems summer training for 2nd communication and computer science 2025
+# there is another branch (master) which contains the project